Skip to content

 • Slight distortions disrupt natural presence

-• Leaders feel less grounded and harder to connect with
+• Leaders feel less grounded and find it harder to connect with

 They Weaken Executive Presence